Titan-RT! Crossing the Longest Suspension Bridge in Germany

 The Longest Suspension Bridge in Germany

-longest pedestrian suspension bridge germany
+titan rt suspension bridge germany

-The view though… amazing.
-You see the lake on one side, and far off below you and beyond a river and forests.
-Speakers playing music were mounted all along the bridge.
+The view, though, is amazing.
+You see the lake on one side, and far below and in the distance, a river and forests.
+Speakers playing music were mounted along the entire length of the bridge.
 And once you are on the bridge, you can stay on it all day if you like.
-(Which is good, because I had quite a grip on the railing, and it took some coaxing to get me moving… there was a promise of an ice cream).

-The fall so far, that they are just a spec in the photo I took through the grate…..
+The fall so far, that they are just a spec in the photo I took through the grate.

-Overhead the Megazipline sends people FLYING down the hill two at a time.
-SCHUUUSSSSSSCCCCHHHHH as they scream by at 85 km/h (that’s 52 miles per hour….) strapped to a string, going downhill!
-(They wore helmets… safety first!)
+Overhead, the Megazipline sends people FLYING down the hill two at a time.
+SCHUUUSSSSSSCCCCHHHHH as they scream by at 85 km/h (that’s 52 miles per hour) strapped to a string, going downhill!
+(They wore helmets.
+Safety first!)
 At over a kilometer long, it’s the longest Double Zipline in Europe!
 So you can go with a friend.

 Fair warning, if you want to take part in the Gigaswing or the Megazipline, you need to get there early, or make a reservation.
-Sadly, they were already sold out for the day when we arrived. (thank goodness!)
+Sadly, they were already sold out for the day when we arrived.

 Titan- RT